Kotlin/kotlinx.coroutines/coroutines-guide.md

 ### Channel basics

-A `Channel` is conceptually very similar to `BlockingQueue`.
-One key difference is that instead of a blocking `put` operation it has a suspending `send`, and instead of a blocking `take` operation it has a suspending `receive`.
+A [Channel] is conceptually very similar to `BlockingQueue`.
+One key difference is that instead of a blocking `put` operation it has a suspending [send][SendChannel.send], and instead of a blocking `take` operation it has a suspending [receive][ReceiveChannel.receive].

 ```kotlin
 fun main(args: Array<String>) = runBlocking<Unit> {